fakhrul62/react-book/README.md

 This project is licensed under the MIT License.

 ---
-For any questions, contact [your email or social link].
+For any questions, contact ifakhrul23@gmail.com.